This creation has been added to your bag

 - Total (Excluding VAT)

-The Maison created its first fairies and ballerinas in New York in the early 1940s, thus marking the beginning of an iconic tradition at Van Cleef & Arpels.
+The Maison created its first fairies and ballerinas in the early 1940s, thus marking the beginning of an iconic tradition at Van Cleef & Arpels.
 These feminine figures include the 1941 Spirit of Beauty clip, once owned by the American socialite Barbara Hutton, depicting a slender fairy in flight with a magic wand in her hand.

 Embodiments of the Maison’s enchanting universe, fairies quickly became a signature of Van Cleef & Arpels.
 Distinctive for their rose-cut diamond faces and their winged contours – sometimes enhanced by a magic wand – these delicate sprites encapsulate the beauty of dreams through their graceful bearing.
 Suspended in mid-flight, elegantly contemplative or resting against precious corollas and mischievously wielding their magic wand, these muses accompany Van Cleef & Arpels with their benevolent presence.